 The effect of infection intensity was explored in infected animals only for the two dates where the analysis above suggested reversed effects of the infection, and where sample size was high enough to guarantee reasonable power, i.e. at days 55 and 69 post-exposure.
 At day 55, no effect of parasite number was seen on refuge use, nor on day 69.
 Indeed, after categorization as “1 parasite” and “more than 1 parasite”, Wilcoxon tests were not significant (z = -0.8144, p = 0.4097 and z = -1.3688, p = 0.1675, respectively).
 The same result was found if parasite number was treated as a discrete numerical variable since the correlations between parasite number and refuge use scores were non-significant for the two dates (Spearman’s  = 0.0595, p = 0.6379, n = 65 and Spearman’s  = 0.2333, p = 0.1229, n = 45, respectively).

-The analysis of levels of activity revealed an effect of water type close to statistical significance, significantly more time spent inactive in infected gammarids compared to uninfected ones, but also a highly significant increased inactivity according to time (Figure 4, Table 3).
+The analysis of levels of activity revealed an effect of water type close to statistical significance, with significantly more time spent inactive in infected gammarids compared to uninfected ones, but also a highly significant increased inactivity with time (Figure 4, Table 3).
 None of the interactions were significant (Table 3).

 Table 3: Results of the model from the nparLD analysis, testing for the effects of water type (scented vs. control), infection status (infected with P. laevis vs. uninfected) and date of measurement on the activity rate of G. pulex individuals.